Skip Beat!: Drama CD

-The third, entitled KISS×KISS Drama CD Valentine Weapon, was released January 19, 2013 and covers Shou's kiss and Ren's cheek kiss on Valentine's Day.
+The third, titled KISS×KISS Drama CD Valentine Weapon, was released on January 19, 2013, and covers Shou's kiss and Ren's cheek kiss on Valentine's Day.
 KISS×KISS Drama CD Valentine Weapon like the BLACK Drama CD feature the voice actors for the anime.

-The fourth, entitled DARK BREATH, Drama CD was released in March 2017.
+The fourth, titled DARK BREATH, Drama CD was released in March 2017.
 It covers the Cain and Setsuka Heel love bite scene in chapters 194 through 196.

 A fifth adaptation featuring Kyouko's reunion with Corn in Guam was bundled with the first printing of the 40th volume as a limited-edition release, on sale March 20, 2017, with Marina Inoue and Katsuyuki Konishi reprising their respective roles.

 On September 20, 2019, two more drama CDs were released.
-One drama CD was included in a limited-edition of the 44th volume; it adapts the "Kitchen Words" short story.
-The other CD came with an issue of Hana to Yume and adapts. the short stories "Otherworld With Love" and "Until You Sleep."
+One drama CD was included in a limited edition of the 44th volume; it adapts the "Kitchen Words" short story.
+The other CD came with an issue of Hana to Yume and adapted the short stories "Otherworld With Love" and "Until You Sleep."

 Another drama adaption was released with a January 2021 issue of Hana to Yume, covering the manga chapters 274 through 279.

 Anime

-The anime adaptation was directed by Kiyoko Sayama and animated by Hal Film Maker, it began airing in Japan on October 5, 2008 and ended on March 29, 2009.
+The anime adaptation was directed by Kiyoko Sayama and animated by Hal Film Maker, it began airing in Japan on October 5, 2008, and ended on March 29, 2009.
 The first opening theme is "Dream Star" by the generous.
-The first ending theme is "Namida" by 2BACKKA.The second opening theme is "Renaissance" by the generous, and the second ending theme is "Eien" by Yūsaku Kiyama.
+The first ending theme is "Namida" by 2BACKKA.
+The second opening theme is "Renaissance" by the generous, and the second ending theme is "Eien" by Yūsaku Kiyama.
 Anime streaming website Crunchyroll also officially streams the anime online with English subtitles through an agreement with TV Tokyo.

 Pied Piper licensed the series and launched a Kickstarter campaign to fund the series on DVD and Blu-ray with an English dub.
 The Kickstarter campaign was successful, meeting the goal and the stretch goal needed to produce the Blu-ray release.